mickfuzz/phd4/_posts/thesis_chapters/2023-6-5-Data-Methods.md

 I believe part of my hesitancy in shifting activity from participant-led game making to reflection, or accessing documentation, stemmed from worrying that the learners would also find this shift in objective, from the organically developing design and play testing activity system to an externally imposed system of reflecting on progress, would be jarring, potentially disorientating and reduce learner engagement and positive affect towards the overall process.
 In other words, provoking a feeling that the fun's over, it's back to school.

 I propose that the drama fiction eases friction between competing activity system objectives.
 For example, Heathcote refers to curricula content as an example of object interests, e.g. exploring detail in history, geography and writing accurately or with expression.
 Heathcote posits that learners especially those resistant to authoritarian teaching techniques, appreciate the effort of the facilitator in aligning "needs interests" to "object interests" [-@heathcote_dorothy_1984, p.
 185], arguing that it can create a generosity of spirit on the part of learners.

-#### Summary

-The use of authentic tools and processes, while challenging for novices, can be facilitated by careful alignment of key design principles.